fralik/Easysync/README.markdown

 The client part handles server connection and synchronisation process.
 Synchronisation process is based solely on Unison and it is no more than execution of a command "unison <profile_name>", where <profile_name> is the name of a Unison profile.
 This means that before running the client, user should properly setup Unison and test that it runs smoothly (this part makes Easysync really not so easy, but this might change in future releases).

 **Please note, that current version was done just to prove the concept.
-There’s still room for improvement.**
+There's still room for improvement.**

 Client side
 -----------

 The client side is a GUI-based piece of software with Windows and Linux versions, though the realisation is a little different between the two OSs.
 As a programmer I would like system API (or framework API) to handle much of the work.
 In this particular case, I would like to provide only the path of watched directory and be notified about changes in the tree of this directory.
 Unfortunately this is not how Qt works.
 Qt uses QFileSystemWatcher class that is not able to track changes in subfolders.
-However, there’s a way around it in Windows: a function called [FindFirstChangeNotification](http://msdn.microsoft.com/en-us/library/aa364417(v=vs.85).aspx) can monitor directory trees.
+However, there's a way around it in Windows: a function called [FindFirstChangeNotification](http://msdn.microsoft.com/en-us/library/aa364417.aspx) can monitor directory trees.
 Easysync client contains modified version of QFileSystemWatcher, called MFileSystemWatcher.
 All the related files are found in *qt* folder.
 The changes to QFileSystemWatcher are done not only to receive signals about changes in subfolders, but also to track changes of files inside the directory tree.

 In Linux Qt uses Inotify or Dnotify to watch directories.
-Inotify and Dnotify don’t support subfolder tracking nor is there a function similar to FindFirstChangeNotification in Linux.
+Inotify and Dnotify don't support subfolder tracking nor is there a function similar to FindFirstChangeNotification in Linux.
 Easysync finds all subfolders of a given folder and adds watchers to these folders.

 Installation
 ============